evanwills/acu-frontend-guidelines/README.md

  * Styleguide: Foundations.Buttons
  */

-// scss comment to explain a browser hack or override.
+// scss comment to explain a browser hack or override. (ignored by KSS)
 ```

 Pre-formatted comment chunks can be setup within most IDEs and tied to a keyboard shortcut to more easily apply consistent formatting.

+__NOTE:__ Our implementation of KSS parses generated CSS to allow Sass to do some of our documentation for us.
+So, _always_ use CSS comments for style guide documentation.

 <a name="class-naming-conventions"></a>
 ### Class Naming Conventions